 Saena Baking Co.
 Achieves NSF Good Manufacturing Practices Certification

-We are proud to announce that Saena has successfully passed our recent NSF Good Manufacturing Practices (GMP) audit with an impressive score of 95.
+We are proud to announce that Saena has successfully passed NSF Good Manufacturing Practices (GMP) audit with an impressive score of 95.

 This independent, third-party audit reviewed every aspect of our production operations.
 It ensured we meet the highest standards of food safety and quality.
-The audit evaluated our facility, processes, employee practices, sanitation protocols, maintenance, pest control, chemical control, packaging and labeling, and more.
+The audit evaluated our facility, warehousing and manufacturing processes, employee practices, sanitation protocols, equipment maintenance, pest control, chemical control, packaging and labeling, and more.
 These are all key components of a robust GMP program.

 Achieving this certification is a testament to our unwavering commitment to producing safe, high-quality pure extracts under the Angel Bake® brand.
-Our team worked diligently to prepare for this audit.
+Our team worked diligently to prepare for this audit documenting all aspects of our operations.
 They implemented corrective actions where needed and ensured continuous improvement across our operations.

 We are grateful to our team for their dedication and to our customers for their continued support.
 We look forward to continuing to provide you with the highest quality extracts, manufactured safely and responsibly at our Portland, Oregon facility.